HarshaEadara/UK-Road-Accidents-Dashboard-in-Tableau/README.md

 - `README.md`: Project description (this file).

 ## Data Source
 The dataset used in this project is from Kaggle and contains detailed information about road accidents in the UK, including accident locations, severity, contributing factors, and casualties.
-The dataset can be downloaded from the following link:
+The dataset can be downloaded from the following link: [UK Road Safety, Accidents, and Vehicles Dataset on Kaggle](https://www.kaggle.com/datasets/tsiaras/uk-road-safety-accidents-and-vehicles)

 The dataset includes:
 - **Accident Information**: Data on the location, date, and time of accidents, as well as their severity.